p-org/P/Docs/docs/getstarted/usingP.md

-!!! info "Check out the guide for P version 1.x.x [here](../old/getstarted/usingP.md)"
+!!! info "If you are using an older P version 1.x.x.
+Please find the usage guide [here](../old/getstarted/usingP.md)"

 !!! check ""
-    Before moving forward, we assume that you have successfully installed the [P](install.md) and the [Syntax highlighting plugin](syntaxhighlight.md) :metal:.
+    Before moving forward, we assume that you have successfully installed [P](install.md) and the [Syntax highlighting plugin](syntaxhighlight.md) :metal:.

 We introduce the P language syntax and semantics in details in the